Career Resources for Young People

-CareerOneStop’s Students and Career Advisors section is designed for high-school students, parents, and career advisors.
+CareerOneStop’s Get My Future section is designed for high-school students, parents, and career advisors.
 The website includes four key topics with links to relevant resources and information:

 - Identify your Interests helps students understand their skills, interests, and talents — and see how they fit with specific careers.